-Russia’s economy is in a poor state, it’s military not as scary as they would have us believe and as a nation, unable to control their insecurities about encirclement and lost glories.
-That does not mean they are not dangerous though, Putin is trapped in a strategic context of his own ill advised making aided and abetted by a weak Europe
+Russia’s economy is in a poor state, it’s military not as scary as they would have us believe and as a nation, unable to control its insecurities about encirclement and lost glories.
+That does not mean they are not dangerous though, Putin is trapped in a strategic context of his own ill-advised making, aided and abetted by a weak Europe

 A trapped animal is a dangerous animal.

-If Russian aggression in the Ukraine is not a strategic shock then I am not sure what is and the penny has to drop sometime.
+If Russian aggression in Ukraine is not a strategic shock then I am not sure what is and the penny has to drop some time.

 It is here where perception and credibility will matter most.